ros-drivers/gscam/README.md

 `sensor_msgs/Image` messages with proper frames and timestamps.
 It also allows for more ROS-like configuration and more control over the GStreamer interface.

+Note that this pacakge can be built both in a rosbuild and catkin workspaces.

 Examples
 --------